JETSCAPE/X-SCAPE/README.md

 ## X-SCAPE modules
 ### 3DGlauber support

 3DGlauber is a 3D initial state model.
-3DGlauber generates the initial state for the MUSIC and can be integrated into the XETSCAPE framework.
-To download the lastest version of 3DGlauber, one can run the shell script under the external_packages folder,
+3DGlauber generates the initial state for MUSIC and can be integrated into the JETSCAPE framework.
+To download the latest version of 3DGlauber, one can run the shell script under the external_packages folder,

 ```bash
     ./get_3dglauber.sh
 ```

-To compile the 3DGlauber code together with the XETSCAPE framework, please turn on the 3DGlauber support option,
+To compile the 3DGlauber code together with the JETSCAPE framework, please turn on the 3DGlauber support option,

 ```bash
     mkdir build